~ Click on this link for today's readings ~

 Psalm 2:1-12 ~ Proverbs 18:13

 In today's readings we are introduced to King Nebuchadnezzar of Babylon.
 The readings move at a fast pace in 2 Kings 24 & 25.
-However, later this year in the Bible we'll get many more details leading up to the fall of Jerusalem and the Babylonian exile - particularly when we read through the prophets.
-Very sad readings today in 2 Kings 25 verse 9 when the Temple of the Lord is burned in Jerusalem!
+However, later this year in the Bible we'll get many more details leading up to the fall of Jerusalem and the Babylonian exile.
+Very sad readings today in 2 Kings 25 verse 9 when the Temple of the Lord is burned in Jerusalem by Nebuzaradan, captain of the guard, and the Babylonian army!

 Bible.org's commentary on Psalm 2 is at this link.

-Proverbs - Proverbs 18 verse 13 is a great reminder to actually listen to people instead of immediately espousing our own wise advice! :) Listening... it sometimes seems to be a lost human skill these days...
+Proverbs - Proverbs 18 verse 13 today teaches us: "What a shame, what folly, to give advice before listening to the facts!"
+This is a great reminder to actually listen to people instead of immediately espousing our own wise advice! :) Listening... it sometimes seems to be a lost human skill these days...
 Are you listening?
 Who are you listening to?
 Are you listening to God?
+Are you listening with love to others in your life?